JaiBhalla03/ARTICUE/README.md

 ## ARTICUE

-A online art market place for buyers and sellers
+An online art market place for buyers and sellers